httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 When an application is using HTTP, all of the requirements of the HTTP protocol suite are in force (including but not limited to {{!I-D.ietf-httpbis-semantics}}, {{!I-D.ietf-httpbis-cache}}, {{!I-D.ietf-httpbis-messaging}}, and {{!RFC7540}}).

-An application might not be using HTTP according to this definition, but still relying upon the HTTP specifications in some manner.
+An application might not use HTTP according to this definition and still rely upon the HTTP specifications in some manner.
 For example, an application might wish to avoid re-specifying parts of the message format, but change others; or, it might want to use a different set of methods.